 The EEG signal was filtered into a specific frequency band after removing artifacts.
-We utilized Fourier transform (FT) to do filtering instead of using the widely used IIR or FIR filters.
+We utilized Fourier transform (FT) to filter instead of using the widely used IIR or FIR filters.
 We firstly transformed the signal into frequency domain, then set the unwanted frequency components to zero.
-After that, we performed inverse FT to transform the signal back to time domain if necessary.

-Since we did not know the optimal band to filter, we needed to search various ones.
-The IIR or FIR approach needs to perform filtering every time for each bands, therefore the time complexity is high.
-For FT, however, we only need to perform it once.
-[15].
-This is why we used FT instead of IIR and FIR.
+Since we did not know the optimal band to filter, we needed to search many bands.
+The IIR or FIR approach requires a separate filtering every time for each band; and thus has a high time complexity.
+For FT, however, we only need to perform FFT once since we only need to calculate the covariance matrix in the following steps [16].